-While Christmas is right around the corner and time is getting shorter by the day to find those few extra and thoughtful gifts, the ones I am about to share with you today will work year round to impress family and friends.
-If you are still looking for some cheap and easy luxurios gifts you can make in no time, look no further!
+While the Holiday Season right around the corner time is getting shorter by the day to find those few extra and thoughtful gifts.
+Luckily, the ones I am about to share with you today are not only easy to put together but will work year-round to impress family and friends.
+If you are still looking for some cheap and easy luxurious gifts you can make in no time, look no further!

 Even if you have little or no experience creating homemade beauty products you can pull these together in a snap, I promise.
 And there is even a good chance you may already have some if not all of the ingredients on hand.
 If you don’t, they are worth buying, because each one of them can be used for several other beauty recipes, you can find right here on the blog.

-This post contains afiliate links for your convenience.
-This means that if you buy something through one of these links I may earn a small comission at no extra cost to you.
+This post contains affiliate links for your convenience.
+This means that if you buy something through one of these links I may earn a small commission at no extra cost to you.
 You can read my full affiliate link policy here.

-I love poking around at my local Dollar Tree store.
-To me it’s a little treasure chest and I can actually afford to bring the treasures home.
+You can repurpose pretty jars you already have or check at your local Dollar Tree store.
+It’s a little treasure chest.
+You never know what you will find and you can easily afford to bring the treasures home.
 A while back I snagged these little jars:

 Hard to believe they are only a buck, right?
 While I wasn’t quite sure what exactly I would use them for, I knew they would come in handy eventually.
 And today’s little project is perfect for them.
-I added the striped bakers twine and little wood stars.
-You can find these jars at Dollar Tree in the isle with the glass ware and dishes.
+I added the striped baker’s twine and little wood stars.
+You can find these jars at Dollar Tree in the isle with the glassware and dishes.
+Of course, the decor is entirely up to you.

 #1.
 SOOTHING AND RELAXING BATH SALT